Ranking in Google’s results is easier said than done.

 That’s why I put this seven-point list together of the most common ranking mistakes that marketers make and how to fix each one.

-You don’t want to create content, publish that content, and then find that your SEO juice is getting split between the original page and an unintended duplicate of that page.
+You don’t want to create content, publish that content, and then find that your SEO juice is getting split between the original page and an unintended duplicate page.

 That would cause both pages to rank mediocrely instead of having one page rank exceptionally.